-Profile America — Sunday, December 30th.
-Before closing the book on this eventful year, it's worth noting some of the anniversaries of 2012.
-Two-hundred years ago, tensions between the U.S. and Britain boiled over into the War of 1812, which basically ended in a stalemate.
-One-hundred years ago, the National Biscuit Company introduced the long-running favorite, Oreos.
-Fifty years ago, the U.S. faced down the Soviet Union as the Cuban Missile Crisis brought the world close to nuclear war.
-A century ago, the average life expectancy was 56 years for a baby girl and 52 years for a boy.
+Profile America -- Thursday, December 30th.
+Before closing the book on this eventful year, it's worth noting some of the anniversaries of 2010.
+In 1910, the high school graduation rate was around 10 percent.
+Seventy-five years ago, Social Security was established.
+In 1960 -- 50 years ago -- John Kennedy and Richard Nixon took part in the first televised debate between presidential candidates.
+And 25 years ago, the sunken wreckage of the ocean liner Titanic was discovered 350 miles southeast of Newfoundland.
+A century ago, the average life expectancy was 52 years for a baby girl and 48 years for a boy.
 Now, those figures are 81 years for girls and 76 for boys.
-You can find more facts about America from the U.S. Census Bureau, online at www.census.gov.
+You can find these and more facts about America from the U.S. Census Bureau, online at www.census.gov.

 SOURCE U.S. Census Bureau